 He has covered the U.S. and more than 80 countries around the world (and, space) as a long-time, Emmy Award-winning correspondent for ABC News (on World News, Nightline, 20/20, and Good Morning America), then for HDNet television’s quasi-documentary program “World Report.”
 He also anchored live coverage from the Kennedy Space Center in Florida of more than 30 launches of NASA’s space shuttle.

-Greg can speak specifically to any of these subject areas, or take audiences on a tour of the world (and space) by combining them (along with other parts of the world) into a single talk.
+Greg can speak specifically to any of these subject areas, or take audiences on a tour of the world by combining them (along with other parts of the world) into a single talk.